-Decreased Balance Increases Risk of Falling
+Decreased Balance Increases the Risk of Falls

-Muscle Weakness contributes to Falling
+Muscle Weakness Contributes to Falling.

 Obstacle Awareness Decreases your Risk for Falls